 Home Food Preservation is fun!
 Family and Community Health Sciences (FCHS) wants you to produce safe and great tasting products.
 Learn more here.

-Looking for a class?
+Looking for a Class or Speaker?

 Contact FCHS in your county RCE County office to explore possibilities.

-FCHS Master Food Preservers (FMFP) are passionate about food preservation.
+FMFP are passionate about food preservation.
 FMFP share their knowledge & skill with others by volunteering for Family and Community Health Sciences (FCHS).
-Email Linda Conley for information
+Email Daryl Minch or Sandra Grenci for information.

 Visit the Rutgers Food Innovation Center website.